Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

-The reported results were considered quite promising concerning the experimental perspectives for addressing the issue of validity of the factorized description of the in terms of $\pi N$ TDAs and accessing $\pi N$ TDAs with \={P}ANDA.
+The reported results were considered quite promising concerning the experimental perspectives for addressing the issue of validity of the factorized description of the in terms of $\pi N$ TDAs and accessing $\pi N$ TDAs with \=PANDA.